Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

    User privacy can also be at risk if there is blocking (by local network operators or more general mechanisms) of access to recursive servers that offer encrypted transports.
-For example active blocking of port 853 for DNS-over-TLS or of specific IP addresses (e.g. 1.1.1.1) could restrict the resolvers available to the client.
-Similarly attacks on such services e.g.
+For example active blocking of port 853 for DNS-over-TLS or of specific IP addresses (e.g. 1.1.1.1 or 2606:4700:4700::1111) could restrict the resolvers available to the client.
-   DDoS could force users to switch to other services that do not offer encrypted transports for DNS.
+   Similarly attacks on such services e.g. DDoS could force users to switch to other services that do not offer encrypted transports for DNS.

 ##  Re-identification and Other Inferences